CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/preventive-maintenance/how-to-set-up-app-engine-for-preventive-maintenance-schedule.md

 ## SLD Servers Configuration

-1. Switch the 'Background Processing Date' on SLD Servers for your company to **ON**.
+1. Enable the 'Background Processing Date' on your company's SLD Servers by switching it to **ON**.

     ![SLD Servers Configuration](./media/how-to-set-up-appengine-for-preventive-maintenance-schedule/sld-server.jpg)

-2. When you do it for the first time, you can get an error saying that you must have the following statement in the Post-transaction procedure.
-After adding the code, you can turn the "Background Processing Date" to **ON**.
+2. If this is your first time setting it up, you may encounter an error requesting that you add a specific statement in the Post-transaction procedure.
+Once the required code is added, you can proceed to turn the "Background Processing Date" to **ON**.

     ![SLD Servers Configuration](./media/how-to-set-up-appengine-for-preventive-maintenance-schedule/image2021-4-27-14-37-52.png)